 Installing the seat using the base was pretty straightforward.
 The car used during this particular seat check had a bit of a slope to the seat so we had to fully extend the recline angle adjuster to get the recline to the proper angle.

 Premium lower anchor connectors made the parent I was helping an expert at installing this seat in a very short time.
 The built-in lockoffs for the lap/shoulder belt were also fairly easy to use.
-Flip down the smallest tab to release the lockoff, then open the longer flap and thread the lap and shoulder portions of the belt through.
+Flip down the smallest tab to release the lockoff, then open the longer flap and thread the shoulder portion of the belt through.
 Remove the slack from the lap portion by pulling at the retractor, then flip the pieces of the lockoff back into place.
 You must then lock the belt as specified in the manual.
 We wish this instruction were more prominent, as this is not typical for lockoffs on a base.

 Without the Base

 One important note: initial versions of the manual and the installation videos do NOT include any mention of locking the seat belt during installation.
 While this is standard in European installations, American car seats are typically installed with a locked seat belt.

 Updated versions of the manual include instructions for locking the seat belt; please download the latest version of the manual to ensure that the instructions include the phrase “engage the locking mechanism.”

 In most cases, the length of seat belt required to complete the Euro routing will cause the seat belt to lock automatically.
 We’re pleased to see that both the manual and the installation video now instruct caregivers to engage the seat belt retractor when installing the seat without the base.

 This seat includes two methods of installation instructions for seat belts: lap only belts and Euro routing with a lap/shoulder seat belt.
 The manual indicates that the lap/shoulder method is preferred.
 The manual also mentions that some seat belts may not be long enough to route properly around the Doona.